Did God forbid Adam and Eve to include hamburger in their diet?

 Nor does the text say that what God created was “perfect.”
 Instead, God called what was created “good” or “very good.”
 There is a Hebrew word for “perfect,” but that word was not chosen to describe Creation.
 Why does the text not say God’s Creation was “perfect?”

 Again, the text does not tell us.
 But It might have something to do with the creation of humanity, who is called to rule over this Creation.
 Notice that in Genesis 1:28 that the humans were to “subdue” the earth.
 That word in Hebrew has a somewhat harsh meaning to it, as in to “force, keep under, bring into bondage.”
-Some may object that “subdue” has a purely negative connotation, but that is not necessarily the case.
+The word “subdue” has a forceful connotation, indicating that something drastic needed to be done to correct the situation.
 Another way to think about it might be to “tame” or “domesticate.”
-In other words, it could have a positive meaning as well, to bring certain things under God’s good control, as when David dedicated the spoils of war to the Lord (2 Samuel 8:11).
+Some may object that “subdue” has a rather negative meaning, but it could have a positive meaning as well, to bring certain things under God’s good control, as when David dedicated the spoils of war to the Lord (2 Samuel 8:11).

 For if the created world was created “good,” even “very good,” why would there be a need to tame or domesticate it?
 If the world was created “perfect,” there would be no reason to “subdue” it.
 So, why “subdue” the earth?